 School Records Name Change

 – School is an important consideration for every parent and some adults.
 You can take your Name Change Court Order directly to your school.
 Every school has their own policy for allowing a Name Change.
 They all honor the Certified Decree Changing Name.
 A representative policy for any school might be like the UC Davis policy.
 Marriages and divorces, life changes, adulthood and careers.
 These are just some of the reasons that schools have a process for changing names.

-Passport Name Change
+Passport Name Change in California

 – To change your name on your passport by showing them an original or certified copy of your marriage certificate or court order.
 Or, you can prove Usage if you have documents to prove your legal name as a result of many years of exclusive use of it.
 The Passport office is one of the only government offices to honor Usage to prove a legal name.
 However, every government office, including the Passport office, honors a Certified Copy of your Decree Changing Name.

 – The state where you were born wants to see your Name Change Court Order because they are the only ones who can amend it.
 Your birth state will send you an Amended Birth Certificate if you want one.
 California Department of Public Health has an application and process to follow, if you want to get one.
 Most adults never bother doing that.
 Your Court Order will be all the authority you need once you have it.
 A representative policy from California’s Vital Records is that to amend a birth certificate, you must obtain and provide a Certified Court Order establishing a new legal name.
 To confirm see Amending Birth Certificate with Court Order-California

 We recommend you get 2 Certified Copies of your Court Order, upon approval; 1 to use changing your ID (Social Security, DMV, Passport, etc.) and 1 to keep in a safe place, just in case.
 If you plan to get an Amended Birth Certificate, get 1 extra Certified Copy for that.
 You can get more anytime from that same courthouse, even years later.